Child and Adult Care Food Program

 - ensures effective operation of the program by participating institutions

-- The program currently serves participants in Montana statewide in all counties and all Indian Reservations.
-Each day in the United States, 3.2 million children receive nutritious meals and snacks through CACFP.
+- The program serves participants across the state of Montana in all counties and all Indian Reservations.
+Each day in the United States, more than 3.3 million children and 120,000 adults receive nutritious meals and snacks through the CACFP.

 The guiding federal legislation for the CACFP is the Code of Federal Regulations, Title 7—Agriculture, Chapter II—Food and Nutrition Service, Department of Agriculture, Part 226—Child and Adult Care Food Program, September 1, 2004.
 The guiding rules for the Montana CACFP is the Administrative Rules of Montana, Chapter 75, Subchapter 1, Parts 101—603.

 - Offer a wide variety of nutritious foods.